Ace Family’s Net Worth: $22 million (Details are below)

 According to medium.com, YouTubers fall into the category of 20% tax bracket as self-employed individuals.

-So, deducting 20% from the above results, Ace Family’s estimated YouTube earnings is $7.1 million after deducting tax.
+So, deducting 20% from the above results, Ace Family’s estimated YouTube earning is $8 million after deducting tax.
 Now, this is the closest estimation of Ace Family’s YouTube earnings that you possibly could get in the entire Internet.

-Sponsorship: As they have more than 14.1 million followers on their Instagram account, advertisers pay a certain amount for the post they make.
-Considering their latest 15 posts, the average engagement rate of followers on each of his post is 18.89%.
+Sponsorship: As they have more than 14.4 million followers on their Instagram account, advertisers pay a certain amount for the post they make.
+Considering their latest 15 posts, the average engagement rate of followers on each of his posts is 18.89%.

-Thus, the average estimate of the amount he charges for sponsorship is between $50k – $70k.
+Thus, the average estimate of the ACE family’s Instagram earnings is between $50k – $70k.

 Merchandise: As a popular YouTuber, many of their fans and viewers have demanded their own merchandise.

-Fortunately, he has provided his own merchandise which is sold through, https://shopacefamily.com/.
+Fortunately, he has provided his own merchandise which is sold through, shopacefamily.com.
 At the moment, they mostly sell a custom-made T-shirt, hoodies and other accessories with various stickers and prints.

 The prices of the merchandise range from $20 – $100 which is very affordable and gets ‘sold out’ time and again.